Background

 Do I need insurance to tax my car?

 Yes.
-You must have valid insurance before you can tax your car.
+You must have valid car insurance before you can tax your vehicle.
 The DVLA checks this automatically when you tax online.
+If your new policy has only just started, it can take a few days to appear on the Motor Insurance Database, so allow time before trying to tax.

 Can I insure a car before I buy it?

-You can arrange insurance to start on a specific future date, which is useful if you're buying a car and need cover from the moment you pick it up.
+Yes.
+Most insurers let you arrange cover to start on a specific future date.
+This is useful if you are buying a car and need insurance from the moment you collect it.
+You will need the car's registration number to get a quote.

 Will my premium go down each year?

-Can I drive other people's cars on my insurance?
+Can I drive other people's cars on my first insurance policy?

 Sources